GPS signals: Precision code

-The P-code is a PRN sequence much longer than the C/A code: 6.187104 · 1012 chips.
+The P-code is a PRN sequence much longer than the C/A code: 6.187104 x 1012 chips.
 Even though the P-code chip rate (10.23 Mchip/s) is ten times that of the C/A code, it repeats only once per week, eliminating range ambiguity.
 It was assumed that receivers could not directly acquire such a long and fast code so they would first "bootstrap" themselves with the C/A code to acquire the spacecraft ephemerides, produce an approximate time and position fix, and then acquire the P-code to refine the fix.

-Whereas the C/A PRNs are unique for each satellite, each satellite transmits a different segment of a master P-code sequence approximately 2.35 · 1014 chips long (235,000,000,000,000 chips).
+Whereas the C/A PRNs are unique for each satellite, each satellite transmits a different segment of a master P-code sequence approximately 2.35 x 1014 chips long (235,000,000,000,000 chips).
 Each satellite repeatedly transmits its assigned segment of the master code, restarting every Sunday at 00:00:00 GPS time.
-(The GPS epoch was Sunday January 6, 1980 at 00:00:00 UTC, but GPS does not follow UTC leap seconds.
-So GPS time is ahead of UTC by an integer number of seconds.)
+For reference, the GPS epoch was Sunday January 6, 1980 at 00:00:00 UTC, but GPS does not follow UTC exactly because GPS time does not incorporate leap seconds.
+Thus, GPS time is ahead of UTC by an integer (whole) number of seconds.

 The P code is public, so to prevent unauthorized users from using or potentially interfering with it through spoofing, the P-code is XORed with W-code, a cryptographically generated sequence, to produce the Y-code.
-The Y-code is what the satellites have been transmitting since the anti-spoofing module was set to the "on" state.
+The Y-code is what the satellites have been transmitting since the anti-spoofing module was enabled.
 The encrypted signal is referred to as the P(Y)-code.

 The details of the W-code are secret, but it is known that it is applied to the P-code at approximately 500 kHz, about 20 times slower than the P-code chip rate.
 This has led to semi-codeless approaches for tracking the P(Y) signal without knowing the W-code.